-Columbus DUI / OVI Lawyer
+Columbus DUI Lawyer

-Ohio's Highest Ranked DUI / OVI Law Firm
+Ohio's Highest-Ranked OVI Law Firm

 We focus on client service.
 Period.
-From same day / next day appointments, flat fee billing, interest free payment plans, and a client communication platform that is perhaps unrivaled by any other law firm in America.
+From same day / next day appointments, flat fee billing, interest-free payment plans, and a client communication platform that is perhaps unrivaled by any other law firm in America.
 Our legal fees may be a little higher but our courthouse success and client reviews speak for themselves.

 Which type of client are you?

-"I Can't Have a DUI" or
+- "I Can't Have a DUI"

-"I Don't Want a DUI"
+- "I Don't Want a DUI"

-We will need to know this before getting started on a client's case.
+We will need to know this before getting started on your case.
 Not everyone needs to throw the kitchen sink at a DUI / OVI case.
 Others have to do everything possible to keep the DUI / OVI off their record.
 We accept both types of clients and have workable strategy models for each.

-A Record of Success in OVI Cases
+A Record of Success in Columbus OVI Cases

 Some of our most recent OVI successes include:

 - Avoided Jail Time – Three clients of our firm were facing mandatory jail sentences.
-We were able to get their sentences reduced 100%.
+We were able to get their sentences reduced by 100%.
 Clients did not receive a jail sentence.

 - Charge Dropped – Client was facing an OVI charge but we were able to negotiate a fine-only disposition after the State agreed to drop DUI to a reckless operation charge.